AliYacine1996/2022-DEV3-074-DevelopmentBooks/README.md

 This will also generate a jar file with all the dependencies which we will run once it has been created.

-Run the Main method in DevelopmentBooksMain.java by running mvn exec:java
+Run the Main method in DevelopmentBooksApplication.java by running mvn exec:java
 Alternatively, you can run the main method in Application.java in your chosen IDE, e.g. IntelliJ